 And, it was the year of the pig, so there were also pigs marching!

-In first grade, each class in our school made a dragon and we paraded around the building playing Chinese instruments, while the other grades sat in the hallways and cheered us on!
+In first grade, each class in our school made a long dragon using paper bags and streamers.
+Then, we paraded around the building playing Chinese instruments, while the other grades sat in the hallways and cheered us on!
 In your freebie, you’ll find more information on how we celebrated (find link below).

 We were lucky enough to have a student from China a few years ago that shared with us her traditions and even showed us some pictures from her visit to China.

-After learning all about Chinese New Year, students make a fact web and write about their learning.
+After learning all about the Lunar New Year, students make a fact web and write about their learning.

 |They love finding the mystery pictures in these color-by-code practice sheets for vowel sounds, addition, and subtraction!|